pcubillos/bibmanager/docs/ads.rst

   # Add the entry to the bibmanager database:
   bibm ads-add 1925PhDT.........1P Payne1925phdStellarAtmospheres

+  # Add the entry and assign a 'stars' tag to it:
+  bibm ads-add 1925PhDT.........1P Payne1925phdStellarAtmospheres stars

   # Add the entry and fetch its PDF:
   bibm ads-add -f 1925PhDT.........1P Payne1925phdStellarAtmospheres

   # Add the entry and fetch/open its PDF:
   bibm ads-add -o 1925PhDT.........1P Payne1925phdStellarAtmospheres

+  # A call without bibcode,key arguments (interactive prompt):
+  bibm ads-add
+  Enter pairs of ADS bibcodes and BibTeX keys (plus optional tags) Use one line for each BibTeX entry, separate fields with blank spaces.
+  (press META+ENTER or ESCAPE ENTER when done):
+  1925PhDT.........1P Payne1925phdStellarAtmospheres stars

+  # Multiple entries at once, assigning tags (interactive prompt):
+  bibm ads-add
+  Enter pairs of ADS bibcodes and BibTeX keys (plus optional tags) Use one line for each BibTeX entry, separate fields with blank spaces.
+  (press META+ENTER or ESCAPE ENTER when done):
+  1925PhDT.........1P Payne1925phdStellarAtmospheres stars
+  1957RvMP...29..547B BurbidgeEtal1957rvmpStellarSynthesis stars nucleosynthesis

 ----------------------------------------------------------------------